Fitting Barrier Shield

-Improve the sound insulation of walls and ceilings with Barrier Shield.
-The mats can be applied to wall and ceiling solutions in a number of ways.
-To increase the sound insulation of stud walls apply the matting directly to the stud frame by nailing the acoustic barrier to the framework.
-This way the matting will act as an acoustic curtain to block sound that would normally transfer through light weight stud walls.
+Improve the sound insulation of walls and ceilings with a Barrier Shield.
+The mats can be applied to wall and ceiling solutions in several ways.
+To increase the sound insulation of stud walls, apply the matting directly to the stud frame by nailing the acoustic barrier to the framework.
+This way, the matting will act as an acoustic curtain to block sound that would normally transfer through lightweight stud walls.

 Apply Barrier Shield to the back of sheet materials such as plasterboard.
 The product will increase the mass and density of the panels.
-By applying it to the back of plasterboards it will reduce vibration of the board, stopping sound transferring.
+By applying it to the back of the plasterboard, it will reduce vibration of the board, stopping sound transfer.
 Attach the mats with a spray adhesive to hold them in place before you fit the boards.

 Combine Barrier Shield with acoustic insulation slabs, acoustic plasterboard and soundbreaker bars to construct acoustic systems to soundproof walls and ceilings.